hashicorp/consul/website/source/docs/agent/options.html.md

     [go-discover](https://github.com/hashicorp/go-discover) library for doing
     automatic cluster joining using cloud metadata.
 To use retry-join with a supported cloud provider, specify the configuration on the command line or configuration file as a `key=value key=value ...` string.

-The values need to be URL encoded but for most practical purposes you need to replace spaces with `+` signs.
+	In Consul 0.9.1-0.9.3 the values need to be URL encoded but for most practical purposes you need to replace spaces with `+` signs.

+	As of Consul 1.0 the values are taken literally and must not be URL encoded.
+If the values contain spaces, backslashes or double quotes then they need to be double quoted and the usual escaping rules apply.

     ```sh
-    $ consul agent -retry-join "provider=my-cloud config=val ..."
+    $ consul agent -retry-join 'provider=my-cloud config=val config2="some other val" ...'
     ```

     or via a configuration file:

     ```json
     {
-      "retry_join": ["provider=my-cloud config=val ..."]
+      "retry_join": ["provider=my-cloud config=val config2=\"some other val\" ..."]
     }
     ```